Nottingham Forest Players Salaries and Weekly Wages 2024/25

 2. Most goals for the club (in all competitions): 217 – Grenville Morris (1898–1913).

-3. Highest attendance: 49,946 Vs. Manchester United in Division 1, 28 October 1967.
+3. Highest attendance: 49,946 vs. Manchester United in Division 1, 28 October 1967.

-4. Lowest attendance: 4,030 Vs. Morecambe F.C. in the Football League Cup, 13 August 2008.
+4. Lowest attendance: 4,030 vs. Morecambe F.C. in the Football League Cup, 13 August 2008.

-5. Record receipts: £499,099 Vs. FC Bayern Munich in UEFA Cup quarter final 2nd leg, 19 March 1996.
+5. Record receipts: £499,099 vs. FC Bayern Munich in UEFA Cup quarter-final 2nd leg, 19 March 1996.

-6. Longest run of league wins: 7, wins from 9 May 1922 to 1 September 1922.
+6. Longest run of league wins: 7, from 9 May 1922 to 1 September 1922.

-7. The Longest run of league defeats: 14, losses from 21 March 1913 to 27 September 1913.
+7. Longest run of league defeats: 14, from 21 March 1913 to 27 September 1913.

-8. The Longest run of unbeaten league matches: 42, from 26 November 1977 to 25 November 1978.
+8. Longest run of unbeaten league matches: 42, from 26 November 1977 to 25 November 1978.

-9. Youngest league player: Craig Westcarr, 16 years, Vs. Burnley 13 October 2001.
+9. Youngest league player: Craig Westcarr, 16 years, vs. Burnley, 13 October 2001.

-10. Oldest league player: Des Walker, 38 years 254 days, Vs. Wigan Athletic 7 August 2004
+10. Oldest league player: Des Walker, 38 years 254 days, vs. Wigan Athletic, 7 August 2004.

-11. Largest transfer fee paid: £13,200,000 to Benfica for João Carvalho.
+11. Largest transfer fee paid: £35,000,000 to Newcastle United for Elliot Anderson (2024).

-12. Largest transfer fee received: £15,000,000 from Middlesbrough for Britt Assombalonga.
+12. Largest transfer fee received: £47,500,000 from Tottenham Hotspur for Brennan Johnson (2023).